laryakan/ezGuild-website/README.md

 ezGuild-website
 ===========

+!!!
+Lastest news : The backend-side will be here : [ezGuild-webservices](https://github.com/laryakan/ezGuild-webservices) !!!

 ![gnu-knight](https://raw.githubusercontent.com/laryakan/ezGuildSite/master/frontend/img/banner273x296.png)

 A "ready to use" guild website for gamer communities.
 This website will be the simpliest you ever seen.